department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/recover-from-errors.md

 #### Background alerts

-Background alerts are usually triggered by a user-initiated action.
-They appear below the H1 and contain the following elements:
+Background alerts are usually triggered by a user-initiated action and contain the following elements:

 - Succinct description of what happened
 - Optional CTA